 4. Key information and documents to submit

-a) A valid ID (ideally a passport) will be requested from the co-founder representing the finalist startup between 04 and 10 August 2017.
+a) A valid ID (ideally a passport) will be requested from the co-founder representing the finalist startup.
 Failure to submit a valid ID on time will lead to the replacement of the finalist start-up.
 It is recommended to co-founders whose identity will be submitted during the application process to ensure they have right now a valid travel document as its preparation may take several weeks.

 b) Start-ups will provide details on problems addressed, the technical solution proposed, key metrics, customer segments targeted, unique value proposition compared with the competition, cost structure, revenue streams and other business strategy inputs.
 They will also demonstrate that they are incorporated (registered in their countries) or will close this process a month before the finale.